timescale/docs/self-hosted/install/installation-linux.md

 Job jobbed, you have installed PostgreSQL and TimescaleDB.

-## Set up TimescaleDB on a database
+## Add the TimescaleDB extension to your database

 For improved performance, you enable TimescaleDB on each database on your self-hosted PostgreSQL instance.
 This section shows you how to enable TimescaleDB for a new database in PostgreSQL using `psql` from the command line.